furmangg/automating-azure-analysis-services/README.md

 * AzureRM.AnalysisServices
 * PackageManagement

+The Azure Automation RunAS identity must have admin permissions in SSAS.
+This is not accomplished through the Azure portal but through SQL Server Management Studio as described [here](https://azure.microsoft.com/en-us/blog/automation-of-azure-analysis-services-with-service-principals-and-powershell/).

 Note: This solution will not properly detect all running queries if you have setup replicas in your Azure Analysis Services.

 ### [ADFv2](https://github.com/furmangg/automating-azure-analysis-services/tree/master/ADFv2)